How to Become a Professional Photographer in London

 Put Together a Business Plan or Strategy

-Most professional photographers are driven by a passion for photography, but shooting as a professional photographer in London means business skills are a necessity too.
-Building solid photography skills is the first step, developing a business strategy is the next thing needed that you can help you to actually make money from your photography.
-Take a look at that portfolio and try to find a common thread — are the images photo journalistic, dramatic or another style?
+Most photographers are driven by a passion for photography, but shooting as a professional photographer in London means having business skills too.
+Building solid photography skills is the first step, developing a business strategy is the next step in actually making money from your photography.
+Take a look at your expanding portfolio and try to find a common thread — are the images photo journalistic, dramatic or another style?
 Considering your work, develop a 'brand identity' for your business.

 Learning business skills, like photography skills, takes some time.
 Learn how to set your own prices.
 Research effective forms of inexpensive advertising.

 Never Lose the Passion for Photography

 Photography is a continuous learning process — even well-established professionals find new ways to challenge themselves.
 Whether it’s growing through new business skills or embarking on unique photography projects, always look for ways to fine-tune your skills.
 Occasionally, when photography becomes your job, that initial fire that sparked the journey fades a little - that is when personal photography projects come into their own.
 For example, during lockdown, I needed to maintain my love for photography, and so I hit the streets of central London in order to capture what life was like during this weird, ghost-like time — you can see the shots here.